 Fort Street Real Estate Capital provides investment and property management services to the underlying wholesale trusts which the funds’ invest in.
 Two representatives of Fort Street Advisers, Richard Hunt and Ian Holmes, and two directors from Evans Dixon Group, Alex MacLachlan and Jaclyn Strelow, are currently directors of Fort Street Real Estate Capital.
 Their qualifications and expertise are below.

-One of the most experienced institutional property market advisors in Australia, Richard has been actively involved in a significant number of listed real estate transactions over the past 20 years.
+One of the most experienced institutional property market advisers in Australia, Richard has been actively involved in a significant number of listed real estate transactions over the past 20 years.
 Richard’s real estate experience covers a range of transactions including mergers, acquisitions, disposals, debt restructuring and capital raisings for many of Australia’s largest property companies.
 His clients have included Westfield, Dexus, Goodman Group, GPT, Challenger, Australand, Stockland, Mirvac, AMP Capital, Lloyds International and Investa.

 Richard has a Bachelor of Economics (Actuarial Studies) from Macquarie University and is a member of the Takeovers Panel.